 \section{Cryptocurrency Economics}

 A core component of ledger systems is their native token.
 Tokens compensate system maintenance and accommodate value transfers.
 They are treated as currency or assets by their users, thus forming a market economy.
-To record data on the ledger, \eg financial payments or interactions with applications, users obtain tokens to pay the corresponding fees.
+To record data on the ledger, \eg payments or interactions with applications, users obtain tokens to pay the corresponding fees.
 System maintainers get compensated in tokens to offset their costs.
-In this section, we explore decentralization in blockchain-based economies, in terms of (initial) token distribution, token ownership, and secondary markets.
+Several studies have considered the distribution of tokens and their availability (\eg on exchanges) as integral parts of a blockchain and its eventual degree of decentralization~\cite{DBLP:journals/fbloc/SaiBG21,cheng2021decentralization,FC:RonSha13,moore2013beware}.
+Accordingly, in this section, we explore decentralization in blockchain-based economies, in terms of initial token distribution, token ownership, and secondary markets.